 Designers on Holiday: Modern, Minimalist Tents, Cabins, Guest Houses, and More

 Petersen and Gottelier are an international duo: “Bobby is Swedish-American, and studied in Sweden, Iceland, and the UK,” they explain.
 “Tom is British, and studied in the Netherlands and the UK by way of Sri Lanka.”
 Designers on Holiday began as a passion project: seeing the value of collaboration, they enlisted friends to join them on their island retreat off Sweden’s southeast coast.
 Now, they host a minimum of 30 designers each summer for one- and two-week stays—admission is by portfolio and interview, and the fee is a mere £20 per day, including meals, materials, and field trips (“it is very much not for profit,”says Gottelier).
-The past two seasons had to be canceled due to Covid.
+Some seasons have had to be canceled due to Covid.
 Still, Petersen and Gottelier have continued dreaming up Designers on Holiday-like structures in California—and using DOH as the signature name for their outdoorsy designs.
 Join us for a look at what they’ve been up to in Sweden and California.

 Photography courtesy of DOH (@designers_on_holiday).